KaneLabs/platforms/protocol/campaign-v1/docs/user-guide.md

 # CampaignFactoryV1

+A user can deploy an ERC20 pool via `createCampaignERC20`

-A user can deploy a pool via `createCampaign`
+A user can deploy an ETH (or native gas token) pool via `createCampaignETH`

 # CampaignERC20V1 / CampaignETHV1